Why is taking care of our mental health important for our physical health?

 If you’re worried about someone else’s mental health, there is a simple model you can use to open up a conversation with the person.

 Avoid mental health care at your peril—it’s that important to keep your physical health in top shape.
 Muscles aside, our bodies will only work as far as our minds will allow them.
 A healthy body and a healthy mind make a healthy person, after all!

-So tell me, what are your methods to take care of both mental and physical health?
+So, tell me, what are your methods to take care of both mental and physical health?